neuoralabs/neuora-framework/README.md

 ---

 ## **Built with AI**
-The Aether Framework represents a collaborative effort between human creativity and AI-driven agents.
+The Neuora Framework represents a collaborative effort between human creativity and AI-driven agents.
 Every line of code has been guided and enhanced by AI, making this repository a testament to the power of human-AI synergy.

 ---